gitcpy/obsidian-diagram-pop/README.md

 Usage:

-  If there is any mermaid diagram in the markdown file, open the popup up with ctrl+left click.
+  If there is any mermaid diagram in the markdown file, open the popup up with `ctrl`+`left` click.

   It is easy to manipulate the popup.